-Do you feel like you need some extra support with all the challenges we're facing this term?
-Are you striving to find some balance between staying productive in your research, teaching online, being present for your friends and family, and finding some space to de-stress?
+Do you feel like you need some extra support with all the challenges we've been facing?
+Are you striving to find some balance between staying productive in your research, teaching, being present for your friends and family, and finding some space to de-stress?

 Wouldn't it be nice if you could talk to someone about it who understands?
 Well guess what -- you can!
 Log onto Zoom and talk to some of our friendly graduate student staff members.

 - navigating your professional relationships

 - support with switching advisors and/or committee members

 - learning about campus resources available to support you